 Curated by: National Centers for Environmental Information (formerly NOAA)

 Example data set: Local Climatological Data (LCD)

 If weather and climate science is your thing, you can’t get much more detailed than the National Climatic Data Center.
-They’ve done a little rebranding, merging the National Oceanic and Atmospheric Administration (NOAA) data centers to become the National Centers for Environmental Information (NCEI).
+They’ve done a little rebranding, merging the National Oceanic and Atmospheric Administration (NOAA) data centres to become the National Centers for Environmental Information (NCEI).

 Here you can find an archive of climate and weather data sets across the US, the largest archive of environmental data in the world.
-It is a huge resource for all kinds of weather data, including meteorological, oceanic, climate, atmospheric, and geophysical data.
+It is a huge resource for all kinds of weather data, including meteorological, oceanic, climate, atmospheric and geophysical data.

 Curated by: World Health Organization (WHO)

 Example data set: Universal access to reproductive health